The Forgotten Characters of the Sonic Universe: Between Abandoned Concepts and Missed Opportunities

 SEGA's Design Philosophy

-The Most Notable Deleted Characters
+View product →The Most Significant Deleted Characters

-Tiara Boobowski: The Neverborn Heroine
+Tiara Boobowski: The Heroine Never Born

 Honey the Cat: From Prototype to Minor Legend

-Sonic Adventure Concepts Aborted
+Aborted Sonic Adventure Concepts

 Unused Characters in Modern Games

-The Transition to 3D and its Consequences
+The Transition to 3D and Its Consequences

 Sonic Boom: Unrealized Ideas

-Comic Book Characters That Remain Exclusive
+Comic Characters That Remained Exclusive

 The Impact of these Characters on the Community